zstoebs/CSfMRI-TS/README.md

 - [tutorial](/tutorial/): background tutorial for compressed sensing with examples for:
 	1. the traditional convex optimization approach to recover a wave signal + a downsized 2D image from the discrete cosine transform, and
 	2. an L-BFGS gradient descent approach to recover a full-sized 2D image from the discrete cosine transform.
 - [opt](/optCSfMRI-TS.py): L1 minimization of voxel time series through general convex optimization formulation.
-So far:
-	1. Analysis of a task-based fMRI to identify the most active voxel correlated to the task and exploring sparse recovery related to the voxel activation, in the context of the Nyquist rates defined by the HRF and task response function.
+Analysis of a task-based fMRI to identify the most active voxel correlated to the task and exploring sparse recovery related to the voxel activation, in the context of the Nyquist rates defined by the HRF and task response function.
+Using:
+	1. ECOS (baseline)
+	2. OWL-QN
+	3. BSBL-BO

 ## Usage
 ### tutorial